The Quiet American (2002 film): Plot

 The story is set in 1952 in Saigon, Vietnam (French Indochina at that time), toward the end of the First Indochina War (1946–1954) in which French forces fought the Communist-led Viet Minh rebels.
-On one level, The Quiet American is a love story about the triangle that develops between Thomas Fowler, a British journalist in his fifties; Alden Pyle, a young American idealist, supposedly an aid worker; and Phuong, a young Vietnamese woman.
+On one level, The Quiet American is a love story about the triangle that develops between Thomas Fowler, a British journalist in his fifties; Alden Pyle, a young American idealist; and Phuong, a young Vietnamese woman.
 On another level it is also about the growing American involvement that led to the full-scale American war in Vietnam.

 Thomas Fowler, who narrates the story, is involved in the war only as a reporter, an unengaged observer, apart from one crucial event.
-Pyle, who represents America and its policies in Vietnam, is a CIA operative sent to steer the war according to America’s interests, and is passionately devoted to the ideas of an American foreign policy theorist who said that what Vietnam needed was a "third force" to take the place of both the colonialists and the Vietnamese rebels and restore order.
+He lives with a young Vietnamese mistress, Phuong.
+Pyle, who represents America and its policies in Vietnam, poses as an aid worker but is eventually exposed as a Central Intelligence Agency operative.
+Pyle is sent to steer the war according to America’s interests, and is passionately devoted to the ideas of an American foreign policy theorist who said that what Vietnam needed was a "third force" to take the place of both the colonialists and the Vietnamese rebels and restore order.
 Pyle sets about creating a "Third Force" against the French and the Viet Minh by using a Vietnamese splinter group headed by corrupt militia leader General Thé (based on the actual Trinh Minh Thế).
 His arming of Thé's militia with American weaponry leads to a series of terrorist bombings in Saigon.
 These bombings, blamed on the Communists in order to further American outrage, kill a number of innocent people, including women and children.

-Meanwhile, Pyle has taken Fowler's Vietnamese mistress Phuong, promising her marriage and security.
-When Fowler finds out about Pyle's involvement in the bombings, he takes one definitive action.
-He silently agrees to enable his assistant, Hinh, and Hinh's Communist cohorts to take Pyle captive; when Pyle tries to flee, Hinh fatally stabs him.
+Meanwhile, Pyle has made advances towards Phuong, promising the marriage and security Fowler has thus far refused her.
+When Fowler discovers Pyle's involvement in the bombings, the reporter urges Pyle to express remorse for the civilian deaths he caused, or express doubts about the certainty of his actions.
+When Pyle refuses, Fowler tacitly agrees to enable his assistant Hinh, and Hinh's Communist colleagues, to take Pyle captive.
+When Pyle tries to flee, Hinh fatally stabs him.
 Phuong subsequently returns to Fowler, and while the local French police commander suspects Fowler had a role in Pyle's murder, he has no evidence and does not pursue the matter.